-For thousands of small to midsize editorial workgroups, the basic InCopy CC / InDesign CC workflow enables tight collaboration, accurate page visualization, and significantly enhanced productivity.
+For thousands of small to midsize editorial workgroups, the basic InCopy/InDesign workflow enables tight collaboration, accurate page visualization, and significantly enhanced productivity.
 It provides many of the efficiencies of high-end editorial systems at a fraction of the cost and without imposing the strict procedures they demand.

 Whether you work on the editorial, design, or business side of publishing, and whether you publish books, magazines, newspapers, catalogs, brochures, or nearly anything else, if you're looking for a flexible, streamlined workflow solution for your publishing team, we encourage you to learn more about integrating InCopy with your workflow.
-Visit www.adobe.com/products/incopy for detailed product information or to download a seven-day trial version of InCopy CC and InDesign CC.
+Visit adobe.com/products/incopy for detailed product information or to download a seven- day trial version of InCopy and InDesign.